WordPress/gutenberg/platform-docs/docs/basic-concepts/undo-redo.md

 ## Going Further...

-Often times, editors allows to track changes accross multiple objects and properties.
-For instance a basic writing experience might allow editing the title of a post in a normal input, and the content of the post in the block editor.
-Or your editor might allow edits to related objects like categories, tags...
+Oftentimes, editors allow to track changes across multiple objects and properties.
+For instance, a basic writing experience might allow editing the title of a post in a normal input and the content of the post in the block editor.
+Or your editor might allow edits to related objects like categories, tags, etc...
 In these cases, you might want to implement undo/redo functionality that can be used to track changes across all of these objects and properties.

 The `useStateWithHistory` might not always be the right approach in these situations.
 Consider checking the `@wordpress/undo-manager` package that offers a lower level undo manager that can be adapted more easily to your specific needs.